About the PTSD-Repository

 Understanding treatment studies

 more about RCTs and other types of treatment studies.

 How Do I Use It?

 There are many ways to use the PTSD-Repository.
 You can simply view visualizations and stories we have created based on PTSD-Repository data.
-You can interact with the data yourself by searching, filtering, and creating visualizations.
+You can interact with the data yourself by searching, filtering and creating visualizations.
 Or you can download the data to explore trends and run your own analyses.
-You will have the most options available to you if you create your own account in the PTSD-Repository.
+You will have the most options available to you if you create your own free account in the PTSD-Repository.

 What's next for the PTSD-Repository?

 The PTSD-Repository will continue to be updated annually.
 In 2020, we expanded the pool of studies to include trials of treatments for co-occurring substance abuse and PTSD.
 We also added several new variables, including more detailed information on suicide-related outcomes.
 Using AHRQ’s risk of bias rating methods we are now including risk of bias assessment for all studies.
 Stay tuned for the next annual update which will also include standardized effect sizes which will make it easier to compare treatment effectiveness across studies.

 As you dig into the PTSD-Repository, we recommend learning more about how to find the data you want by reading our story, How the Data Were Organized.

 When you are ready to use the data, learn some tips in our story, Getting Started with the PTSD-Repository.

 We would be interested in hearing from you at NCPTSD@va.gov if you use data from the PTSD-Repository for your own research or dissemination projects!